-Universal Type Server 3 review
+Universal Type Server 3 full review

 Asset-management is big business these days – ask anyone responsible for compiling the annual audit of hardware and software for a company of any size.
 In this respect, fonts can be a particular headache, especially as a business expands to include at least one design specialist.
 In practical terms too, fonts are the bugbear of many an IT professional who finds that an inexperienced user has just managed to delete a number of system fonts, and has an unusable Mac as a result.
 Then there are those unlicenced fonts that may lurk on someone’s Mac – an expensive accident if they are used without a licence.